snu-global-workforce-lab/snu-global-workforce-lab.github.io/_pages/home.md

       <h3 style="font-size:1.18rem;">Development Cooperation</h3>
       <p>
-        Collaborative projects in education and TVET with international partners such as the World Bank, KOICA, and FAO—translating evidence into practice.
+        Collaborative projects in education and TVET with international partners such as the World Bank, FAO, and KOICA—translating evidence into practice.
       </p>
       <div class="card-link">
         <a href="/research/">Learn more →</a>